onflow/flow/flips/20201125-bip-44-multi-account.md

 The prescribed account discovery procedure is as follows:

-1. Derive the key pair using the legacy path, checking it's use with the public key registry.
+1. Derive the key pair using the legacy path and ECDSA P256<sup>1</sup>, checking its use with the public key registry.
 If an address is found, query the Flow network to fetch the account's details.
-If an account is found, remember the relationship between the path used to generate this key, and the account's details.
+If an account is found, remember the relationship between the path used to generate this key and the account's details.
-2. Derive a key pair (starting with account index = 0 and key index =
+2. Derive the key pair(s) (starting with account index = 0 and key index =
-   1) using the path specified in this FLIP.
+   1) using the path specified in this FLIP and each elliptic curve that both you and Flow support (Flow currently supports keys generated on the ECDSA P256<sup>1</sup> and ECDSA secp256k1<sup>2</sup> curves) for each hash algorithm that both you and Flow support (Flow currently supports SHA2_256<sup>3</sup>, SHA2_384<sup>4</sup>, SHA3_256<sup>5</sup>, SHA3_384
+   <sup>6</sup> hashing algorithms).
-3. Scan for the key usage by checking the public key registry.
+3. Scan for each keys usage by querying the public key registry with the key, curve and hash algorithm for it.
    If the gap limit has been reached for both key index and account index, stop discovery.
-    3.1.
-If no address is found in the registry
+    - 3.1.
+If no addresses are found in the registry
-        3.1.1 If the key index gap limit has been reached without finding any addressed in the registry, then go to step 2, incrementing the account index by one and starting with key index = 0 again.
+        - 3.1.1 If the key index gap limit has been reached without finding any addressed in the registry, then go to step 2, incrementing the account index by one and starting with key index = 0 again.
-        3.1.2 If the key index gap limit has not been reached, go to step 2 and increment the key index by one.
+        - 3.1.2 If the key index gap limit has not been reached, go to step 2 and increment the key index by one.
-    3.2.
-If an address is found, query the Flow network to fetch the account's details.
+    - 3.2.
+If one or more addresses are found, query the Flow network to fetch each account's details.
-        3.2.1.
-If no account is found<sup>1</sup>, go to step 2, incrementing the account index by one.
+        - 3.2.1.
+If no accounts are found<sup>7</sup>, go to step 2, incrementing
+        the account index by one.
-        3.2.2.
-If an account is found, remember the relationship between the path used to generate this key and the account's details.
+        - 3.2.2.
+For each account found, remember the relationship between the path used to generate this key, the curve used to generate this key, and the hash algorithm corresponding to this key and the account's details.
         Then go to step 2, incrementing the key index by one.

+<sup>1</sup>ECDSA P256 is Elliptic Curve Digital Signature Algorithm (ECDSA) on
+the NIST P-256 curve.

+<sup>2</sup>ECDSA secp256k1 is Elliptic Curve Digital Signature Algorithm (ECDSA) on
+the secp256k1 curve.

+<sup>3</sup>SHA2_256 is Secure Hashing Algorithm 2 (SHA-2) with a 256-bit digest.

+<sup>4</sup>SHA2_384 is Secure Hashing Algorithm 2 (SHA-2) with a 384-bit digest.

+<sup>5</sup>SHA3_256 is Secure Hashing Algorithm 3 (SHA-3) with a 256-bit digest.

+<sup>6</sup>SHA3_384 is Secure Hashing Algorithm 3 (SHA-3) with a 384-bit digest.

-<sup>1</sup>Flow supports account deletion, meaning that an address found in the
+<sup>7</sup>Flow supports account deletion, meaning that an address found in the
 registry may refer to a nonexistent account.
 In this case the account should be skipped but discovery should continue.